-The Met Office’s long term forecast for the next few months looks drier, hotter and sunnier than the summers of last year and the year before.
-While hot sunny days may not be the most suitable for all day walking and that point is uppermost in my mind with the weather that we are getting now (previous wanderings on such days have left me feeling well rough), such conditions might be just the thing for becoming more independent with regards to overnight accommodation.
+The Met Office’s long-term forecast for the next few months looks drier, hotter and sunnier than the summers of last year and the year before.
+While hot sunny days may not be the most suitable for all day walking and that point is uppermost in my mind with the weather that we are getting now (previous wanderings on such days have left me feeling well rough), such conditions might be just the thing for becoming more independent regarding overnight accommodation.
 After all, stormy weather probably doesn’t make starting out camping any easier.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.